Term Project - Milestone 1

 You are not locked in to your design.
 The important thing is to think about how your app will be organized, and to have good discussions with your partner (if any) about what the app does, not how it will do it or exactly how it will look.
 An example of a Login screen is below:

-- A clear, legible prototype of each Screen in your application except the “About” screen.
-I recommend that you use a tool such as Miro.
-You may hand-draw the prototypes as well.
+- A legible prototype of each screen in your application except the “About” screen.

-- Your prototypes must show all of the required functionality in Term Project Description.
+- Your prototypes must, combined, show all of the required functionality in Term Project Description.

 Part 2: User Flow Diagram

-- Draw a box for each Screen in your app.
-Write the name of the Screen in the box.
+- Draw a box for each screen in your app and write the screen’s name in or above the box.

 - Draw a line between Screens if a user can navigate from one screen to the other in some way.